sheeepdev/sheeepdev/README.md

 - [🎨 winthemers](https://discord.gg/kE857nj)

 In my free time I like to fiddle with linux and ricing :)
+I play the guitar 🎸 and piano 🎹

 ### 📪 Want to get in touch with me?
 - [💬 Discord](https://discord.com/users/429303151598895106) (Preffered)